A Reporting Culture Is a Just Culture

 - Instant access to reporting

-As a follow up, having tools such as being able to report from a computer or, better yet, a cell phone provides a significant avenue for aviation hazard reporting.
+As a follow-up, having Web-based tools such as being able to report safety concerns from a computer or, better yet, a cell phone provides a significant avenue for aviation safety reporting.
 It's immediately accessible.

-All three examples are geared towards making hazard reporting fast and simple.
+All three examples are geared towards making safety reporting fast and simple.

 - Builds trust